Bargain LA tuition means hike it more to help education

 Critics of Jindal’s budgeting and legislative acquiescence of it claim this presents an unacceptable barrier to access for cash-strapped households, and decry that the state’s contribution, directly or indirectly, has gone down hundreds of millions of dollars as a result.
 But such a view fails to understand that reductions seem so stark only because the state has historically so generously subsidized students – to the detriment of the system and possibly to the students themselves.

 In comparative perspective, Louisiana remains a higher education bargain.
 For 2011-12, Louisiana ranked second-lowest in the Southern region, and fourth-lowest in the country for median undergraduate resident full-time tuition.
 It has gone up 20 percent since, but other states have been raising theirs as well so if the state has gone past any others, it can’t have been too many of them.
 Nor does that impose much of a relative burden on state households: measuring these figures in terms of median tuition to median household income, Louisiana ranks only 35th highest among states at about 12.5 percent.
-And this does not take into account that about a fifth of all students get their tuition paid for by the Taylor Opportunity Program for Scholars (and is becoming of increasing concern to policy-makers precisely because rising tuition gets passed along to the state in this form), which would lower the relative burden further.
+And this does not take into account that about a fifth of all students get their tuition paid for by the Taylor Opportunity Program for Students (and is becoming of increasing concern to policy-makers precisely because rising tuition gets passed along to the state in this form), which would lower the relative burden further.

 Finally, as recently noted in a report about financial security, Louisiana has the third best outcome of any state when it comes to students graduating from four-year colleges with debt, underscoring the bargain that tuition and fees are in the state.
 Thus, not only does low tuition and fees cost relatively less than most places for households, debt accumulated in the process is almost the lowest.